Figuring out how to create an online course can be daunting. You might be ready to share your knowledge, but how exactly will you do it?

 Which headline appeals to you the most?
 Which one would be most likely to get your attention?

-If you’re sick of not reaching your income goals, you can ditch the frustration and thrive in your business.
-I can help you design a winning business strategy that will deliver the results you want.
+If you’re sick of not reaching your income goals, it’s time to ditch the frustration.
+Get the tools you need to design a winning business strategy that will deliver the results you want.

 Option 2 is the clear winner.